You Can Train Your Stress Response Like a Muscle

 What Changes in the Brain

 Adriana Feder and colleagues at the Icahn School of Medicine at Mount Sinai published a 2009 review in Nature Reviews Neuroscience that mapped what resilience looks like at the neural level.
 They studied people who'd experienced serious trauma without developing PTSD.
-The resilient group showed a specific pattern: enhanced prefrontal cortex regulation of the amygdala, greater capacity for fear extinction, and more adaptive use of cognitive reappraisal.
+The resilient group showed enhanced prefrontal cortex regulation of the amygdala, greater capacity for fear extinction, and more adaptive use of cognitive reappraisal.

 Your amygdala is the alarm system.
 Your prefrontal cortex is the executive that decides whether the alarm is worth listening to.
 In people who haven't been stress-trained, the amygdala fires and the prefrontal cortex gets overwhelmed.
 Alarm goes off, nobody's at the control panel.